Richie-K1N9/Tron/README.txt

 3. Right-click the .zip file on the USB and select 'Extract All' and Press 'Ok'

 Run Instructions:
-1. Run Tron.pyw this will open up the launcher window
+1. Run Tron.exe this will open up the launcher window
 2. Chose a difficulty by pressing either Easy, Medium or Hard Button
 3. Use your keyboard to control the players
 4. When the Game Over, press Ok to Play Again or Close both windows to exit